BradHutchings/Mmojo-Server-v2/docs/101-Project-Goals.md

 ---
 ### Project Goals
 The goal of the Mmojo Server project is to provide LLM server software that is easy to install on any supported system, then easy enough to update to a more performant version tuned to users' specific hardware and operating system.
 Mmojo Server will do the first part with APE files.
-I will do the second part by not customizing llama.cpp in unmaintainable ways and keeping the llama.cpp part up-to-date at least weekly.
+It will do the second part by not customizing llama.cpp in unmaintainable ways and keeping the llama.cpp part up-to-date at least weekly.
 This will let us gain from everything llama.cpp is doing for reach and performance.

 There are some lessons from llamafile and APE packaging I can apply to the platform-specific build.
 We can package supporing files &mdash; like configuration, .gguf models, user interface, and certificates &mdash; in subdirectories adjacent to our executables, or perhaps in the executables themselves.
 Packaging for easy end-user installation is important.